jurriaan/SymbolMath/README.md

 # SymbolMath

-SymbolMath is a small math experiment using Ruby 2.0+
+SymbolMath is a small symbolic math experiment using Ruby 2.0+

 ## Examples
 ```ruby